Some Attitudes Are More Distancing than Distance Itself

 Different types of attitudes we should know about

-From this, we can draw the conclusion that there are few tools as foundational and effective as using our attitudes wisely.
+From this, we can conclude that there are few tools as foundational and effective as using our attitudes wisely.

-However, with that in mind, we should focus on being constructive, flexible, and healthy in order to better survive this complex and sometimes contradictory world.
+However, with that in mind, we should focus on being constructive, flexible, and healthy to better survive this complex and sometimes contradictory world.

 Without a doubt, one of the first questions that comes to our mind is how we can develop and internalize an attitude.